cyx/cyrildavid.com/articles/understanding-rack.markdown

-The point of all these examples is to simply illustrate the power of Rack in and of itself, and to also serve as an eye-opener to the power of plain 'ol ruby and it's best library Rack.
+The point of all these examples is to simply illustrate the power of Rack in and of itself, and to also serve as an eye-opener to the power of plain 'ol ruby.